adizero/putty-X/README.md

-Improved support of ctrl-shift-alt modifiers and F1-F12 function keys.
+* Improved support of ctrl-shift-alt modifiers and F1-F12 function keys.

+* Italics support in terminal.

+* Many other improvements.

+Forked from PuTTY 0.62.

 Compile with mingw.